300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What was the working title of Margaret Mitchell’s basic 1936 novel Gone With the Wind?

-- Which Stephen King novel takes place largely within the fictional Overlook Lodge?
+- Which Stephen King novel takes place principally within the fictional Overlook Resort?

 - What’s the best-selling novel of all time?